 - Combine this trope with Teens Are Monsters and Bury Your Gays, and you have the story of Tyler Clementi.
 Tyler's roommate filmed Tyler and another man having a sexual encounter and posted it on Facebook.
 Tyler got so much negative reaction that he killed himself.

-- This story about a man who got drunk and passed out, and his friends stuck a 20-inch eel in his anus.
+- This story about a man who got drunk and passed out, and his friends stuck a 20-inch live eel in his anus.
 The eel proceeded to eat his insides, resulting in his death.

 - During the Troubled Production of Titanic (1997), disgruntled crew members put PCP in the crew's soup.
-The main target, James Cameron, vomited upon ingestion, while over 50 people were hospitalized.
+The main target, James Cameron, vomited upon ingestion, while over 50 others were hospitalized.

 - Two Australian DJs made a prank call to the hospital Kate Middleton, Duchess of Cambridge, was staying in with morning sickness.
 The receptionist who answered the call fell for the prank and divulged confidential information.
 Two days later, the receptionist was found dead in her home after committing suicide.